d0iasm/rvemu/README.md

 ```

 ## Build RISC-V binary
-The emulator doesn't support "C" extensions yet, so make sure your RISC-V
+The emulator doesn't support C extensions yet, so make sure your RISC-V
 toolchain only uses `RV64G`.
 ```
 // In the riscv-gnu-toolchain directory.